How to find your year in review playlists on popular music services

 - Return to the main screen of the app.

-- Scroll down a bit until you find the Your 2020 Wrapped section that shows a preview of personalized albums.
-There are three Wrapped albums available, including Your Top 2020 Songs, Missed Hits, and On Record (featuring commentary from the stars behind your favorite tunes).
+- Scroll down a bit until you find the Your 2021 in review section that shows a preview of personalized albums.
+There are two Wrapped albums available, including Your Top Songs 2021 and Your Artists Revealed.

-Tap the Your 2020 Wrapped banner above the albums to browse through more year-end playlists.
+Tap the Your 2021 in review banner above the albums to browse through more year-end playlists.

-How to find your Apple Music Replay 2020 Playlists
+How to find your Apple Music Replay 2021 Playlist

 - Open the Apple Music app.